Why we built Dokkimi

 How it works in practice

-1. You define your services, databases, and mocks in YAML files under .dokkimi/.
+1. You define your services, databases, mocks, and UI flows in YAML files under .dokkimi/.

-2. dokkimi run deploys everything into a fresh namespace with sidecar interceptors.
+2. dokkimi run deploys everything into a fresh namespace with sidecar interceptors (and a headless browser if your test includes UI actions).

-3. Your test steps execute — HTTP requests, database queries, delays — and the interceptor logs all inter-service traffic.
+3. Your test steps execute — HTTP requests, database queries, browser interactions, and screenshots — while the interceptor logs all inter-service traffic.

 5. Everything is torn down automatically.